 By using these GDB commands for reverse debugging, you can resume program execution in reverse, step backward through instructions, step into functions in reverse, navigate back to the caller, terminate the reverse debugging session, and search for specific code patterns in reverse.
 These commands empower you to analyze program behavior leading up to bugs, understand the effects of previous instructions, and gain valuable insights into the execution flow of your program in reverse.

-1. reverse-continue – The reverse-continue command in GDB allows you to resume program execution in reverse.
+command in GDB allows you to resume program execution in reverse.
 It is used during reverse debugging sessions to step backward through the program’s execution flow.
 By executing this command, the program will continue executing instructions in reverse order until it reaches the specified stopping condition, such as a breakpoint or a specific line of code.
-This command is invaluable for analyzing program behavior leading up to a bug or unexpected outcome.
+This command is invaluable for analyzing program behavior leading up to a bug or unexpected outcome. - reverse-next – The

-2. reverse-next – The reverse-next command allows you to execute the program backward by a single step, similar to the next command in forward execution.
+command in forward execution.
 It moves the program counter to the previous instruction, executing it and stopping at the next line of code.
-This command is useful for carefully examining the execution path of your program in reverse and understanding how variables and program state evolve over time.
+This command is useful for carefully examining the execution path of your program in reverse and understanding how variables and program state evolve over time. - reverse-step – The

-3. reverse-step – The reverse-step command is similar to reverse-next, but it allows you to step into function calls in reverse.
+, but it allows you to step into function calls in reverse.
 When encountering a function call, this command will enter the function and stop at the first line of code within the function, allowing you to analyze the reverse execution flow at a more granular level.
-It helps in understanding the sequence of function calls and their impact on program behavior.
+It helps in understanding the sequence of function calls and their impact on program behavior. - reverse-finish – The

-4. reverse-finish – The reverse-finish command allows you to quickly navigate back to the point where the current function was called, effectively “finishing” the execution of the current function in reverse.
+command allows you to quickly navigate back to the point where the current function was called, effectively “finishing” the execution of the current function in reverse.
 It can be used when you want to skip the reverse execution of the remaining lines within the current function and return to the calling context.
-This command is especially useful when you’re deep inside a function and want to quickly backtrack to the caller.
+This command is especially useful when you’re deep inside a function and want to quickly backtrack to the caller. - reverse-kill – The

-5. reverse-kill – The reverse-kill command terminates the current reverse debugging session.
+command terminates the current reverse debugging session.
 It stops the program’s execution and returns control to the debugger.
 This command is helpful when you want to exit the reverse debugging session without completing the entire program execution in reverse.
-It allows you to halt the execution and analyze the program’s state at the point of termination.
+It allows you to halt the execution and analyze the program’s state at the point of termination. - reverse-search – The

 Miscellaneous